allydunham/aa_subtypes/docs/hclust_pca_no_sig_dynamic_cos.md

 * APH3II - 262 is in the cleft where kanamycin is bound (APH3II is a kanamycin resistance protein).
 182 is at the negative end of an alpha helix, possible stabilising its dipole (Sali et al. 1988).
 * UBE4B - 1083 and 1084 are on a very polar exterior helix face (2 other E, 2 K and 1 R)

+### E3

+Tolerates any substitution apart from proline.

+Examples:

+* ADRB2 - 180 & 225 are both at the end of helices (quite common in general for E though) and 237 is in an intracellular loop, although this part of the protein seems to vary between structures.
+* CALM1 - All three positions are in helices
+* CBS - 399 is on the end of a helix and 436 in the middle of a short helix
+* MAPK1 - 33 is on the end of a beta sheet, 250 near the end of a short helix and 186 in a coil
+* Ras - 91 & 98 are in a single helix, 162 in a helix, 76 in the coil at the end of a sheet and 62 & 63 in a fairly tight turn in a beta sheet structure
+* TPMT - 205 is in a curved beta sheet (saddle point like curve) and 203 in a small alpha helix

 ## F - Phenylalanine

 Summary: